soodoku/tldr/README.md

 ## Book Summaries

 The density of original points in an average book tends to be pretty low.
+Most books are also badly organized.
 Distilling the book is thus a time intensive exercise.
 And I thought it would be useful to share the fruits of that labor.

-I would love to hear from you!
-If you have a suggestion about improving an existing summary, or want to contribute a summary, open a PR.

 1. [Eyal, Nir.
 Hooked.](summaries/01_eyal_hooked.md)
    [Link to Amazon](https://www.amazon.com/dp/B00LMGLXTS/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1)